ParsaSinichi/AMD-Feature-Comparison/README.md

 ### Classical Feature Extraction Methods

-1. **Histogram of Oriented Gradients (HOG):** Captures local intensity gradients and edge directions.
-2. **Local Binary Patterns (LBP):** Analyzes texture by comparing each pixel with its neighbors.
+1. **Local Binary Patterns (LBP):** Analyzes texture by comparing each pixel with its neighbors.
-3. **Gray Level Co-occurrence Matrix (GLCM):** Measures the spatial relationship of gray levels in an image.
+2. **Gray Level Co-occurrence Matrix (GLCM):** Measures the spatial relationship of gray levels in an image.
-4. **Discrete Wavelet Transform (DWT):** Decomposes images into multiple resolution levels to capture features at different scales.
+3. **Discrete Wavelet Transform (DWT):** Decomposes images into multiple resolution levels to capture features at different scales.

 ### Deep Learning Models